-- 2. NRCS Rainfall-Runoff Method Use Table C-2 (Appendix C).
+- 1. Rational Method Use appropriate coefficients to represent existing and proposed conditions subject to approval by the Township Engineer. - 2.
+NRCS Rainfall-Runoff Method Use appropriate coefficients to represent existing and proposed conditions subject to approval by the Township Engineer.
 Curve Numbers (CN) should be rounded to tenths for use in hydrologic models as they are a design tool with statistical variability.
 For large sites, CN's should realistically be rounded to the nearest whole number. - For the purposes of pre-development peak flow rate and volume determination, existing non-forested pervious areas conditions shall be considered as meadow (good condition). - 4.
 For the purposes of pre-development peak flow rate and volume determination, 20 percent of existing impervious area, when present, shall be considered meadow (good condition).